Liquid Markup

 During each for

-loop, the following help variables are available for additional style needs:
+loop, the following helper variables are available for additional styling needs:

 forloop.length # => length of the entire for loop